mueez-overflow/ASTM-Grain-Size-Estimator/README.md

+# 📄 Paper Repository

+## Bridging Foundation Models and ASTM Metallurgical Standards
+### for Automated Grain Size Estimation from Microscopy Images

+📍 *Accepted at:*
-This repository accompanies the paper "Bridging Foundation Models and ASTM Metallurgical Standards for Automated Grain Size Estimation from Microscopy Images" (accepted at [Computer Vision for Multimodal Microscopy Image Analysis Workshop at CVPR 2026]).
+**Computer Vision for Multimodal Microscopy Image Analysis Workshop (CVPR 2026)**

+---

+## 🚧 Code Status

-The code is currently being finalized and will be released soon.
-Please check back for updates.
+The code for this project is currently being finalized and will be released soon.

+🔔 Please check back for updates.